MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 This native integration has the following benefits:

-- You can view PDF documents that have been protected because they contain sensitive data.
+- You can view PDF documents that have been protected because they contain sensitive information.

-- You can see the classification value for the label that is applied to the document.
+- You can see the classification value for your organization's label that has been applied to the document.

 - Support for the ISO standard for PDF encryption.